mockoon/mockoon.com/content/blog/mock-api-cloud-deployments-release.md

   - releases
 author: guillaume
 meta:
-  title: Cloud depoyments are available in Mockoon Pro
+  title: Cloud depoyments are available in Mockoon Cloud
-  description: The cloud deployments feature is now available for Mockoon Pro subscribers.
+  description: The cloud deployments feature is now available for Mockoon Cloud subscribers.
 Deploy your mock APIs in the cloud and share them with your team.
 ---

-We are excited to announce the **availability of the cloud deployments** feature for Mockoon Pro subscribers.
+We are excited to announce the **availability of the cloud deployments** feature for Mockoon Cloud subscribers.
 This feature, part of the [2024 June release](/releases/8.3.0/) and available in the **desktop application**, allows you to easily **deploy your mock APIs in the cloud and share them with your team**.

 Cloud deployments are a great way to **make your mock APIs accessible** to your team members, clients, or anyone else who needs to access them.
 They are also useful for testing and development purposes, as they allow you to **quickly share** your mock APIs with others without having to set up a server or manage infrastructure.

 ## How to get started

-After **subscribing to [Mockoon Pro](/pro/)** and [downloading](/download/) the latest version of the desktop application (v8.3.0), you can enable cloud deployments by logging in to the application with your Mockoon account.
+After **subscribing to [Mockoon Cloud](/cloud/)** and [downloading](/download/) the latest version of the desktop application (v8.3.0), you can enable cloud deployments by logging in to the application with your Mockoon account.
 Once you are logged in, you can deploy an environment to the cloud using the context menu in the local or cloud environments list and selecting **"Deploy to the cloud"**:

 ![deploy a mock menu entry{513x507}](/images/blog/cloud-deployments-release/deploy-environment-menu.png)